They Might Be Giants: Formation (1981–1985)

-The duo began performing their own music in and around New York City at the East Village Pyramid Club – Flansburgh on guitar, Linnell on accordion and saxophone and accompanied by a drum machine or prerecorded backing track on audio cassette.
+The duo began performing their own music in and around New York City at the East Village Pyramid Club with Flansburgh on guitar, Linnell on accordion and saxophone, and accompanied by a drum machine or prerecorded backing track on audio cassette.
 Their atypical instrumentation, along with their songs which featured unusual subject matter and clever wordplay, soon attracted a strong local following.

-Their performances also featured absurdly comical stage props such as oversized fezzes and large cardboard cutout heads of newspaper editor William Allen White.
-Many of these props would later turn up in their first music videos.
-From 1984 to 1987, They Might Be Giants were the house band at the Pyramid Club and Darinka, a Lower East Side performance art club run by Gary Ray.
+From 1984 to 1987, They Might Be Giants were the house band at the Pyramid Club and Darinka, a Lower East Side performance art club.
 They played on the stage there one weekend a month and by the end of their three-year stint, their performances were selling out.
-On March 30, 1985, TMBG released their 7" flexi-disc, dubbed "Wiggle Diskette" at Darinka.
-The disc included demos of the songs "Everything Right Is Wrong Again" and "You'll Miss Me".
+In 1985, TMBG released their 7" flexi-disc, dubbed "Wiggle Diskette" at Darinka.
+The disc included two demos of songs.

-At one point, Linnell broke his wrist in a biking accident, and Flansburgh's apartment was burgled, stopping them from performing for a time.
+In 1983, Linnell broke his wrist in a biking accident and Flansburgh's apartment was burgled, stopping them from performing for a time.
 During this hiatus, they began recording their songs onto an answering machine and then advertising the phone number in local newspapers such as The Village Voice, using the moniker "Dial-A-Song".

-They also released a demo cassette, which earned them a review in People magazine.
+They Might Be Giants released a demo cassette in 1985, which earned them a review in People magazine.
 Authored by Michael Small, the review caught the attention of Bar/None Records, who signed them to a recording deal.

 From the 1980s until 1998, Dial-A-Song consisted of an answering machine with a tape of the band playing various songs.
 The machine played one track at a time, ranging from demos and uncompleted work to mock advertisements the band had created.
 It was often difficult to access due to the popularity of the service and the dubious quality of the machines used.
 About this, one of Dial-A-Song's many slogans over the years was the tongue-in-cheek "Always Busy, Often Broken".
-The number, (718) 387–6962, was a local Brooklyn number and was charged accordingly, but the band advertised it with the line: "Free when you call from work".
+The number was a local Brooklyn number and was charged accordingly.
+The band advertised it with the line: "Free when you call from work".